aljanshere/telpo-flutter-sdk/README.md

 ## 💡 Motivation

-[While we were working on our MASHINPAY solution we purchased Telpo thermal printers (M1s specifically) for our purpose, where after the user makes payment there was a need to print an invoice file.
+While developing <a href="https://mashin.al">MASHINPAY</a> payment solution we've purchased Telpo thermal printers ("M1"s specifically) for printing invoice files after users' successful transaction.
 The Telpo devices come with a native SDK and documentation for it.
-Since there was not an official and customizable implementation of Telpo SDK for Flutter...]
+Since there wasn't an official plugin for Flutter, we had to customize the plugin by ourselves.
+We've added so many useful methods for better handling exceptions, customizable print layout and etc.

 ## ⚙️ Android setup
 1. Add ```url "https://jitpack.io"``` for `maven` to project level `build.gradle` file (`android/build.gradle`).